Gude! Nem bilong mi emi Cristela Garcia-Spitz. My pronouns are: she, her, hers.

 I’m originally from Mercedes, Texas, which is just along the southern border of Texas and Mexico where the Rio Grande River runs into the Gulf of Mexico.
 I’m Mexican-American, coming from recent immigrants from Mexico on my father’s side and Midwestern/German roots on my mother’s side (hence Garcia-Spitz).
 Being bi-cultural and a middle child in a large family has shaped and influenced who I am.

 I have a background in Archives, and I came to UCSD to be a Project Manager in the Digital Library Development Program at the UC San Diego Library.
-My undergraduate degree was in Anthropology, and so I naturally gravitated to working on the digitization of the collections in the Melanesian Archive, when I first began working here.
+My undergraduate degree was in Anthropology, and so when I first began working here, I naturally gravitated to working on the digitization of the collections in the Melanesian Archive.
 I worked alongside Kathy Creely, the Melanesian Librarian and my mentor/predecessor.
 Two years ago, I took over as the Curator of the Tuzin Archive for Melanesian Anthropology.

 I have been fortunate to learn a lot about the Pacific while working on several digital projects for UC San Diego Library’s Oceania Collection.
 However, I still have a lot more to learn and I have never had the opportunity to visit Papua New Guinea (PNG)…yet.
-I hope I will be able to work on further collaborations with libraries, archives, universities, and other organizations and people of PNG in my new role.
+I look forward to collaborating with libraries, archives, universities, and other organizations and people of PNG in my new role.

 I was excited to co-teach this class with Rachel Emerine Hicks, so that I can share what I have learned about the PNG Patrol Reports, and throw in some library/archival concepts too.